Baba Shukur ud-Din Wali: Life

-Born during the reign of Sultan Qutbu'd-Din Shah, Shukur ud-Din was a charactered and pious man with great love for Allah and Prophet Muhammad (PBUH).
+Born during the reign of Sultan Qutbu'd-Din Shah, Shukur ud-Din is described in historical accounts as a religious figure devoted to his faith and the Islamic prophet Muhammad.

-Once, his mother was carrying food for him in a big basket.
-On the way, she met two pious men who asked her for whom she was carrying so much food.
-The mother replied that it was for her son who was working in the fields.
-The two pious men gave her a Qur’anic verse (Bismillah) and asked her to tell her son to recite the verse before eating food.
-They also advised her to reduce the size of the basket every day.
-The mother of Hazrat Baba Shukur ud-Din Wali did exactly as they instructed.
-Soon, many changes began to appear in Baba Shukur ud-Din.
-This was indeed the beginning of his spiritual journey.
-One day, he asked his mother about the incident.
-She narrated the entire episode.
-Then Baba Shukur ud-Din asked his mother where she had met those pious men.
-The mother pointed towards the south.
+One day, Baba Shukur ud-Din’s mother was carrying a large basket of food to him while he worked in the fields.
+On her way, she met two pious men who asked whom the food was for.
+She told them it was for her son.
+The men gave her a Qur’anic verse (Bismillah) and instructed her to tell her son to recite it before eating.
+They also advised her to reduce the size of the food basket a little each day.
+She followed their instructions carefully, and soon Baba Shukur ud-Din began to change noticeably, marking the beginning of his spiritual journey.

+Later, when Baba Shukur ud-Din asked his mother about the changes he had experienced, she recounted the entire incident.
+When he asked where she had met the two pious men, she pointed toward the south.

-Upon hearing this, Baba Shukur ud-Din began his spiritual journey and reached Charari Sharief.
-There he met the founder of the indigenous Rishi order, Sheikh Noor ud-Din Noorani known to the world as Nund Rishi or Sheikh ul-Alam.
-Baba Shukur ud-Din narrated the whole episode to Sheikh Noor ud-Din Noorani, who then sent him to Aishmuquam to receive spiritual knowledge from Sakhi Zain-ud-Din Wali.
+Inspired by this, Baba Shukur ud-Din set out on his spiritual journey and eventually reached Charari Sharief, where he met Sheikh Noor ud-Din Noorani, also known as Nund Rishi or Sheikh ul-Alam, the founder of the indigenous Rishi order.
+After hearing the story, Sheikh Noor ud-Din Noorani directed him to Aishmuquam to receive spiritual training from Sakhi Zain ud-Din Wali.

-He spent many years there, learning the mystic fibre.
-Later, Sakhi Zain-ud-Din Rishi directed him to stay and meditate in a cave at the top of a hill near Watlab village of Sopore, on the bank of what was once Asia’s largest freshwater lake, Wular Lake.
+Baba Shukur ud-Din spent many years under Sakhi Zain-ud-Din’s guidance, absorbing the mystical teachings.
+Later, Sakhi Zain-ud-Din instructed him to settle and meditate in a cave atop a hill near the village of Watlab in Sopore, overlooking Wular Lake.